Email Standards and Guidelines

 Do not use images of text when you can use plain text to convey the same information.
 Images of text are not accessible and do not meet WCAG 2.x Level AA Conformance.
 Adding alternative text is not enough.

-Brand-compliant headers are included in the Shared Library.
+Brand-compliant headers are included in the Shared Library and in approved email templates.
 Boise State’s signature mark must always be used in headers.

 Business unit or department-specific logos (companion marks) are not permitted in email marketing communications.
 Section headers are the preferred alternative to companion marks and can be found in the Shared Library’s Content Block folder under “Text”.
 Below is an example of a section header being used at the beginning of a Human Resources newsletter template.